-If you are using Windows XP, click start then click Turn off computer.
+If you are using Windows® XP, click start then click Turn off computer.
 From the Turn off computer menu select Turn off or Standby.
-If you are using Windows 2000 or Windows 98, click Start and click

-Shut Down.
+If you are using Windows® 2000, click Start and click Shut Down.
 From the Shut Down menu select Shut Down or Standby.